Contact Information

 Biography

-Howdy!
-I'm a first-year master's student co-advised by Drs.
-Robert Trapp and Stephen Nesbitt.
-Before attending UIUC, I received my bachelor's in meteorology and minor in oceanography at Texas A&M University.
-As an undergraduate, I launched weather balloons during the VORTEX-SE field campaign and maintained weather instrumentation at the Texas A&M Mesonet.
+Before attending UIUC, I received my BS in meteorology and minor in oceanography at Texas A&M University in May 2021.
+As an undergraduate, I launched weather balloons during the Verification of the Origins of Rotation in Tornadoes EXperiment- Southeast (VORTEX-SE) field campaign and maintained weather instrumentation at the Texas A&M Mesonet.
 I also conducted a virtual internship with the NWS WFO in Juneau, AK where I investigated the varying strengths and impacts associated with atmospheric rivers (ARs) across SE AK to aid forecasters in predicting AR events.

 Education

 M.S.
-Atmospheric Sciences, University of Illinois at Urbana-Champaign (in progress)
+Atmospheric Sciences, University of Illinois Urbana-Champaign (August 2023)

 B.S.
 Meteorology, summa cum laude, Texas A&M University (May 2021)